 Gevokizumab demonstrated clinical activity in a pilot study of uveitis of BDU as presented at the 2010 Annual Congress of the European League Against Rheumatism (EULAR), the 2010 International Congress on Behçet's Disease and the 2010 American College of Rheumatology Annual Scientific Meeting.
 Gevokizumab is designated by the U.S. FDA and the European Medicines Agency as an orphan drug to treat Behçet’s disease.

 EYEGUARD™ Clinical Program

 Based on these results of two Phase 2 clinical studies in Behçet's disease uveitis (BDU), XOMA and Servier initiated a global gevokizumab Phase 3 clinical program named EYEGUARD to encompass multiple diseases categorized clinically as forms of non-infectious, non-anterior uveitis (NIU).
 The EYEGUARD-A study is designed to determine gevokizumab's ability to treat active NIU.
 The Servier-run Phase 3 study in BDU patients, EYEGUARD-B, is designed to determine gevokizumab's ability to help patients with Behcet's uveitis experiencing an exacerbation while reducing steroid dosage.
 The EYEGUARD-C study will evaluate if gevokizumab allows physicians to reduce the corticosteroid dose used to maintain patients' NIU in a controlled state.

 Gevokizumab Pyoderma Gangrenosum Program

-In addition to the NIU clinical trials, we also are conducting a trial of gevokizumab in pyoderma gangrenosum (“PG”), a rare ulcerative skin disease.
+In addition to the NIU clinical trials, we also are conducting a Phase 3 trial of gevokizumab in pyoderma gangrenosum (“PG”), a rare ulcerative skin disease.
 Based upon what we believe are compelling data from our pilot study in patients with PG, we met with the U.S. Food and Drug Administration (“FDA”) to solicit feedback on our proposed Phase 3 clinical development program.
-The Phase 3 program is expected to include two double-blind, placebo-controlled clinical studies, each of which is designed to enroll 58 patients with active PG.
+The Phase 3 program includes two double-blind, placebo-controlled clinical studies, each of which is designed to enroll 58 patients with active PG.
 The primary endpoint is complete wound closure of the target ulcer at approximately four months.
-XOMA anticipates conducting these parallel studies in the United States and several other countries.

 SERVIER Proof-of-Concept Program